magmaOffenburg/RoboViz/README.md

 Except for the available shortcuts, the information on the [original website](https://sites.google.com/site/umroboviz) is still largely accurate.
 A complete list of shortcuts is available via a help window opened with the `F1` hotkey.
 Alternatively, it's also available as a `.html` file in `resources/help/controls.html`.

+If you're using Mesa and you're getting an error saying that the profile GL2 is not available, try setting the environment variable `MESA_GL_VERSION_OVERRIDE` to `3.0` when running RoboViz.

 ## Command line arguments

 | Argument           | Description                                                               |